AI 101 – How Does Artificial Intelligence Work?

 AI is Learning

-The basic premise behind artificial intelligence is to create algorithms (computer programs) that can learn by viewing unknown data and comparing that data to data that it is already familiar with or has learned what it is.
-(We’ll discuss the difference between “already familiar” with “has learned ” further in this article), so let’s start by looking at a simple example.
+The basic premise behind AI is to create algorithms (computer programs) that can scan unknown data and compare it to data that it is already familiar with.
+So let’s start by looking at another example.

 Is this a fork or a spoon?
+Is it a knife?
 Well, they both have handles, but this one has spikes.
-Let me look up what pieces of information I have in my database that looks like this item.
-Oh, I have a piece that resembles this spike property, so it must be a fork!
+Let me look up what pieces of information I have in my database that look like this item.
+Oh, I have a piece that resembles this spike pattern, so it must be a fork!

-The more information (characteristics) it can compare the new item to, the more precise its determination will be.
+Note: The more information (data points) that is input into the dataset, the more precise its algorithm’s determination will be.

 Now, let’s go a bit deeper into how a computer program is written.